This easy rice bowl comes together in a flash! This fast dinner stars black beans and veggies with zingy cilantro lime ranch sauce.

 - Easy Chipotle Sauce Vegan variation!
 Zesty, smoky and creamy with a magic ingredient: canned adobo sauce.

-- Creamy Cilantro Dressing A bright green sauce that’s full of flavor.
+- Cilantro Lime Dressing A bright green sauce that’s full of flavor.

 White rice vs. brown rice